plaethos09/Devops_Answers/jenkins_new.md

     // Other stages...
 }
 ```
+### 7.What are Jenkins plugins?
+Name a few essential plugins and their functionalities.

-### 7.Jenkins plugins and their functionalities:
+### Jenkins plugins and their functionalities:
 Code to install Jenkins plugins using Groovy:
 ```groovy
 // Example of installing plugins Jenkins.instance.getPluginManager().install([ 'git', 'docker-plugin', 'credentials' ])
 ```
+### 8.Describe how to secure Jenkins and its best security practices.

-### 8.Secure Jenkins and its best security practices:
+### Secure Jenkins and its best security practices:
 Jenkins security settings configuration via script:
 ```groovy
 // Example Jenkins security setup